dfgordon/vscode-language-applesoft/README.md

 The extension can transfer programs to and from the [AppleWin](https://github.com/AppleWin/AppleWin) emulator.

 * To transfer a program to [AppleWin](https://github.com/AppleWin/AppleWin), first use [AppleWin](https://github.com/AppleWin/AppleWin) to create a state file (press `F11`).
 Then in the editor use `Ctrl-P` to select `applesoft: Store program in AppleWin save state`, and select the state file.
 Then go to [AppleWin](https://github.com/AppleWin/AppleWin) and press `F12` to load the modified state file.
-Type `LIST` to verify succes.
+Type `LIST` to verify success.
 	- Any program or variables already in the state file are lost.
 	- The state file used for this should be a "safe state," e.g., machine awaiting line entry.
 	- Start of program space (103,104) and `HIMEM` are retained, `LOMEM` is reset.
 If the program would break `HIMEM` the operation is aborted.